ava-labs/teleporter/README.md

     -t, --test <test_name>            Run a specific test.
 If empty, runs all tests in the ./scripts/local/integration-tests/ -t, --test "test1 test2"          Run multiple tests.
 Test names must be space delimited and enclosed in quotes -l, --local-relayer-image <tag>   Use a local AWM Relayer image instead of pulling from dockerhub -p, --pause                       Pause the network on stop.
-Will attempt to restart the paused network on subsequent runs.
+Will attempt to restart the paused network on subsequent runs
     -h, --help                        Print this help message
   ```
   - Note that if `-l, --local` is not set, then the latest published `awm-relayer` image will be pulled from Dockerhub.